EuroProofNet/europroofnet.github.io/_pages/WG6/2022-05-kickoff/wg6-kickoff-programme.md

 ## Overview

 <p>
-All talks will take place in room 14, house 5, at Kräftriket ([map](https://w3w.co/wink.breathy.crystals)).
+All talks will take place in room 14, house 5, at Kräftriket (<a href="https://w3w.co/wink.breathy.crystals">map</a>).
 </p>

 <ul>